-The Pleasant Companion is dedicated to all aspects of the instruments within the family of instruments known as “flageolets”.
+The Pleasant Companion is dedicated to the family of instruments known as “flageolets”.
 Popular in Europe and America from the late 16th until the early 20th centuries, particularly amongst amateur musicians, flageolets are interesting instruments which deserve greater interest than they current receive.

 Although they are not great, I decided it would be better than nothing to make some sound samples available on the site.